jspecify/jspecify/docs/docs/spec.md

     [JLS 8.4.1]

     > This excludes the receiver parameter but includes variadic parameters (in
     > varargs methods).
-For examples of variadic paramters, see the comment
+For examples of variadic parameters, see the comment
     > about array components below.

 -   a field type